-In a nutshell: What is an Assessment Centre?
+In a nutshell: What is an Assessment Event?

 An Assessment day is a series of challenges, designed to test for traits and skills employers are looking for in graduates.
 It’s a chance for employers to see how candidates perform under pressure, collaborate, respond to situations and how they can think on their feet.